-Now that we’ve covered what you’ll need for your little, it’s time to go over a few essentials for you mama.
+Now that we’ve covered what you’ll need for your little one, it’s time to go over a few essentials for you.
 The modern diaper bag isn’t just for baby, after all.
 It can also be used to keep the things you need in one place too.
-Some parents chose to use this bag as a one-stop-shop for anything they need, instead of carrying a purse or another bag.
+Some parents choose to use this bag as a one-stop-shop for anything they need, instead of carrying a purse or another bag.

 Here are a few essentials just for you.

 If you decide to use the diaper bag as a purse, don’t forget your wallet, keys, and cell phone.
-Put all of your things in one compartment, so they are easy to find when you need them.
-You can also add chapstick, lipstick, mints, or medicine you need to this area.
+Put all of your things in one compartment, so they’re easy to find when you need them.
+You can also add lip balm, makeup, mints, or medicine—whatever you’d put in your purse.

-Whether your cycle has come back or not, you may want to have a couple of pads or tampons in the diaper bag, just in case you start your period while you are out.
-The last thing you will want to do is stop at a store just for feminine products.
+Whether your cycle has come back or not, you may want to have pads, tampons, or a menstrual cup in the diaper bag, just in case you start your period while you’re out.

-Keeping your hands clean is so important when taking care of your baby.
-There is not always a bathroom to wash your hands, so keep a hand sanitizer in the diaper bag.
+16. Hand sanitizer Keeping your hands clean is so important when taking care of your baby.
+There’s not always an easily accessible bathroom to wash your hands, so keep some hand sanitizer in your diaper bag.

-If you’re nursing, you may prefer to stay covered during public feeds, but this is totally up to you.
+If you’re nursing, you may prefer to stay covered during public feeds—or not!
 If you want a little privacy, a nursing cover can be super helpful.
-While you can simply use a blanket, nursing covers are made specifically to keep the cover in place and not fall down during the shuffle of positioning your baby to latch.
-Nursing covers help keep your hands free during a feed—plus, they’re lightweight and comfortable.
+While you can also use a blanket, nursing covers are made specifically to keep the cover in place and not fall down during the shuffle of positioning your baby.
+Nursing covers help keep your hands free during a feed—plus, they’re usually lightweight and comfortable.

 Babies aren’t the only ones who may need a change of clothes.
-There may be a time when you need to switch your shirt for a clean one when you are out.
 Babies spit up, or you may pick them up, not knowing they have a blowout poopy diaper.
 If you’re nursing, it’s also possible you might have some leakage yourself.
-Keep a clean shirt for yourself in the diaper bag too.
+Keep a clean shirt for yourself in the diaper bag, too.

 As parents, sometimes we forget to feed ourselves.
-Have a few snacks in your bag if you get hungry while on the go.
-As your baby grows, you’ll need to keep snacks for them too.
+Have a few snacks in your bag if you get hungry on the go.
+As your baby grows, you’ll need to keep snacks for them, too.

-Simple snacks for you are protein bars, nuts, fruit, or small bags of cut veggies.
-Just remember to take the perishables out once you get home.
+Simple snacks for you might be protein bars, nuts, fruit, or small bags of cut veggies.
+Just remember to take perishables out once you get home.

 Don’t forget to hydrate!
-Just like eating, we can forget to drink water throughout the day.
-Women should be drinking around 74 oz of water a day, and men should drink about 100 oz.
-Another good tip is to have half your weight in ounces of water daily.
+Just like eating, we can forget to drink water throughout the day, and hydration is important, especially if you’re breastfeeding.

 Pro Tip: Having a motivational water bottle that encourages you to drink more throughout the day can help you reach your hydration goals.

-Knowing exactly what to pack in the diaper bag can feel overwhelming, especially for a first-time parent.
-As the days go on though, you’ll find what works best for you and your baby.
-Remember, you can always add to this list or remove items that your baby no longer uses.
+Knowing exactly what to pack in your diaper bag can feel overwhelming, especially for a first-time parent.
+As the days go on, though, you’ll find what works best for you and your baby.
+Remember, you can always add to this list or remove items that your baby doesn’t use.

-It’s a good idea to go through your bag every four to six weeks to take out outgrown clothes and add more, wash and replenish essentials, and give your bag a good cleaning.
+It’s a good idea to go through your bag every few weeks to take out outgrown clothes and add more, wash and replenish essentials, and give your bag a good cleaning.